reactioncommerce/reaction/imports/plugins/included/address-validation-test/README.md

 ```

 ### Registering an address validation plugin.
 To register your custom plugin to Reaction's plugin system you need to create a `register.js` file in your plugin's root directory and pass the plugin configuration to `Reaction.registerPackage`.
-Within this config you'll also need to set an `addressValidationServices` property that will make your address validation service avalible to Reaction's address system.
+Within this config you'll also need to set an `addressValidationServices` property that will make your address validation service available to Reaction's address system.

 Exmaple plugin registration:
 ```js